jwplayer/applicaster-docs/series.md

 This page describes how to define and show series, with seasons and episodes.

 ## Define a series in JW (Using JWP Series Management)
-> ℹ️  note that this is ONLY works when using an interstitial screen between episodes and playback.

 ### Create Series in JWP
-Create a series media asset in JW Player [JWP Add a Series](https://docs.jwplayer.com/platform/docs/add-a-series)
+- Create a series media asset in JW Player [JWP Add a Series](https://docs.jwplayer.com/platform/docs/add-a-series)
+- Create a content type for episodes that is assigned to all episodes (example video-episode).

 ### Create Feeds in Zapp
 - series/series hero: `zapp-dsp-base-url/jw/series/[seriesId]`